bens4lsu/theskinny-publish/Content/blog2/interesting-facts.md

 ---
 title: Interesting Facts
 date: 2005-08-11 05:24
-description: A description of my post.
+description: Back in the spring, our company had a users conference.
+We bring as many clients down to New Orleans as will come, and bombard them with all of the gee-whiz neato things that they could do with their software but probably aren't.
+There is also a lot of opportunity to socialize (or kiss asses, depending on one's nature).
+They make a particular effort to schedule activities where clients interact with the teams of people that support them specifically.
-tags: the-office
+tags: the-office, favorites
 id: 132
 ---
 Back in the spring, our company had a users conference.
 We bring as many clients down to New Orleans as will come, and bombard them with all of the gee-whiz neato things that they could do with their software but probably aren't.

 There is also a lot of opportunity to socialize (or kiss asses, depending on one's nature).
 They make a particular effort to schedule activities where clients interact with the teams of people that support them specifically.

-<span class="spanEndPreview">&nbsp;</span><br /><br />Before the conference started, we were asked to list an interesting fact about ourselves that few others knew.
+Before the conference started, we were asked to list an interesting fact about ourselves that few others knew.
 Then, after lunch one day there was a game where peolple tried to match up the little known facts with the people to which they belonged.

 But we didn't really know why we were being asked for an interesting fact about ourselves.
 And given the fact that we spend 40+ hours a week staring into the glow of a monitor while seated in a cube farm makes it difficult to come up with things that could be described as "interesting."